orey/papers/docs/articles/about-plm.md

 But we have to remember that tertiary sector applications are managing a lot of business rules while industry are managing much less (that will be the object of a future article about "end to end PLM").
 The challenge of tertiary sector applications is to benefit from the graph data approach while being able to implement and maintain complex business rules in a universe of graph data.

 This is not trivial and the purpose of most of the pages of this site.

+## See also

+Read also the second article on PLM: [Configuration management of industrial products in PDM/PLM](conf-mgt.md)

 (*May 2021*)